bmmaral/AWS-Machine-Learning-Foundations/README.md

 # AWS-Machine-Learning-Foundations

-This repository contains all the quiz questiions, exercises and solutions of the Udacity AWS Machine Learning Foundations Scholarship course.
+This repository contains all the quiz questions, exercises and solutions of the Udacity AWS Machine Learning Foundations Scholarship course.